• Indigenous peoples in Argentina

 Silvina Ramírez is a lawyer and Doctor of Law.
 She lectures at the Faculty of Law at the University of Buenos Aires (UBA) and the University of Palermo and other universities in the country and across Latin America.
 She is a founding member of the Association of Lawyers in Indigenous Law (AADI), academic adviser to CEPPAS (Centre of Public Policies for Socialism) and a member of the Board of Directors of the Institute for Comparative Studies in Criminal and Social Sciences (INECIP).
 She is the Argentina reference point for the Latin American Network of Legal Anthropology (RELAJU).
 Contact: This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 This article is part of the 37th edition of The Indigenous World, a yearly overview produced by IWGIA that serves to document and report on the developments Indigenous Peoples have experienced.
-Find The Indigenous World 2023 in full here.
+The photo above is of an Indigenous person in Tanzania.
+This photo was taken by Geneviève Rose, and is the cover of the Indigenous World 2023 where this article is featured.
+Find the Indigenous World 2023 in full here.

 Notes and references